+The City of Bellbrook provides water and waste collection for Bellbrook residents and businesses, and water (no waste collection service) for portions of Sugarcreek Township and other residences and businesses outside of Bellbrook's city limits.
+The Utility Billing Office bills customers guarterly for water and waste collection services.

-The Utility Billing office is the first place to go for your water and waste collection needs.
-The Utility Billing function includes waste collection billing for Bellbrook residents and water service billing for Bellbrook residents, businesses, and portions of Sugarcreek Township.
-For questions regarding your water or waste collection service (city residents), please contact the Utility Billing office at (937) 848-4638.
-You can also visit the Utility Billing page on our website at www.cityofbellbrook.org.
+For questions regarding your water or waste collection services, please contact the Utility Billing office at (937) 848-4638.
+You can also visit the Utility Billing page on our website at www.cityofbellbrook.org under "Utility Bill Information."